If you are new, or curious about our school, I hope this website gives you a flavour of the wonderful learning that takes place here.

 Next September will be a fresh start after what has been a challenging year.
 Full details of how our school day is changing, including new start and finish times, can be found under the 'New School Day' tab above.
 The at a glance guide is included below.

-Our Library has just gone online
+Our Library is online

 Teachers will have supplied you with Myon log in details.